abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Get bored.md

 # Get bored

-Type of Link: 📝 Article
-Category talked about: Psychology
-Author: Andy Matuschak
-Completion Status: Finished
-Last edited time: January 18, 2024 7:55 PM

-# **Get bored**

-It’s extremely tempting to fill spare moments with activity: books, tasks, web browsing, chat.
-[Culturally default behaviors fill spare time with others’ ideas](Culturally%20default%20behaviors%20fill%20spare%20time%20with.md); to make space for my own, I have to get comfortable with “empty” time.
+It’s extremely tempting to fill spare moments with activity: books, tasks, web browsing, chat. [[Culturally default behaviors fill spare time with others’ ideas]]; to make space for my own, I have to get comfortable with “empty” time.
 I find I often have to get bored before I can [Get curious](Get%20curious.md).

 So the exhortation is: when you find yourself bored, stay with that feeling instead of immediately reaching for a book or other activity.